TBD54566975/web5-spec/README.md

 Test vectors ensure interoporability of features across SDKs and language implementations by providing common test cases with an input and expected output pair.
 They include both success and failure cases that can be vectorized.

 This repo serves as the home for all web5 feature related vectors.
-They are available in the [web5-test-vectors](./web5-test-vectors/) directory.
+They are available in the [web5-test-vectors](./web5-test-vectors/) directory and hosted on [Github Pages](https://tbd54566975.github.io/sdk-development/web5-test-vectors).

 The `tbdex` repo houses tbdex feature related vectors.
-They are available in the [test-vectors](https://github.com/TBD54566975/tbdex/test-vectors) directory.
+They are available in the [test-vectors](https://github.com/TBD54566975/tbdex/test-vectors) directory and hosted on [Github Pages](https://tbdex.dev/).

 ### Usage